Meg2841/TensorFlow-Data-Validation-Telco-Churn/README.md

 # TensorFlow Data Validation – Telco Customer Churn

 This project is an extended version of a TensorFlow Data Validation (TFDV) lab.
-The original lab demonstrates how to use TFDV on a small example dataset.
+The original lab demonstrates how to use TFDV on a dataset.
-This version adds a second, richer case study using the Telco Customer Churn dataset and a few extra utilities.
+This version adds a second case study using the Telco Customer Churn dataset and a few extra utilities.

 The goal is to show how TFDV can be used to explore, validate, and slice real-world data in a way that is closer to production workflows.